 The smallest pole margin at the Catalunya circuit is 0.017 seconds, which is the gap Pastor Maldonado took his only Formula 1 pole by in 2012.
 The largest margin pole was taken by at this track came in 1992, when Nigel Mansell set the fastest time by 1.005 seconds.

-Pole has been taken by less than a tenth on eight occasions at this track, including three times in the last four seasons.
+Pole has been taken by less than a tenth on nine occasions at this track, including four times in the last five seasons.

 🇪🇸 SATURDAY TO SUNDAY

 The furthest back a Grand Prix at this track has been won from is fifth on the grid.
-That happened in 2013, when Fernando Alonso took his final Formula 1 victory.
+That happened in 2013, when Fernando Alonso took his final victory with Ferrari.

 🇪🇸 SUNDAY STATS

 The most drivers to finish on the same lap as the leader at this track is sixteen, which happened in 2019.
 1997 is the only other occasion on which the number of drivers who completed all the laps in the Grand Prix was into double figures.
 Conversely, the least number of drivers to finish on the lead lap is three, which has happened in 1993, 1994, 1996, 2017 and 2020.